ArcElewyn/IT/README.md

 # The Great DevOps Journey
 ## *On this repository, you can track my activities & progress IT wise*

-As an aspiring DevOps administrator, I decided to try and learn everything I could by myself.
+I’m currently finishing my DevOps Administrator training, and I wanted to consolidate everything I’ve learned along the way.
-So here I am, documenting my learnings and every progress that I made.
+This repository is where I document my knowledge, hands-on experiments, and the progress I’ve made in IT and DevOps.

-Since I have a SysOps background, I do have knowledge of networking, systems (whether it is Linux or Windows), as well as virtualization.
+With a SysOps background, I already have experience in networking, Linux and Windows systems, as well as virtualization.
+My goal now is to expand into full DevOps practices, from automation and CI/CD to monitoring and infrastructure as code.

 ---